ChuckJonas/ts-force/ts-force-gen/README.md

 `ts-force-gen`

-***NOTE: Because these generated files control seralization of readonly properties, you should generated the classes using a user that as the same permissions as the end user.***
+***NOTE: Because these generated files control serialization of read-only properties, you should generated the classes using a user that as the same permissions as the end user.***

-#### Configuartions file
+#### Configuration file

 A json configuration file can be passed in via the `--config|c` arg: